SurniaUlula/wpsso-plm/readme.txt

 Include Pinterest Rich Pin *Place*, Facebook / Open Graph *Location*, and Google *Local Business / Local SEO* meta tags in your webpages.

-**The WPSSO Place / Location and Local Business Meta (aka WPSSO PLM) add-on can be used in two different ways:**
+**The WPSSO Place / Location and Local SEO Meta (aka WPSSO PLM) add-on can be used in two different ways:**

 * To provide location information for an Organization, which in turn may be related to the content (ie. the content publisher, event organizer, etc.).